faroeconomics/faroeconomics.github.io/_posts/2017-01-11-PacificAlliance.markdown

 # References

+[^1]: [1] All Pacific Alliance members are commodity exporter economies.
+Additionally, they have similar monetary and fiscal policy arrangements.
+They all follow an inflation targeting scheme.
+They have a similar fiscal rule, except for Peru.
+Also, they are countries with high trade openness, with a trade openness index of 54,2% vis-à-vis average 42% for the rest of Latin American countries

+[^2]: [2] The exogenous shocks of the model have a AR (1) process, the Bayesian calculations were made for the persistency parameters and for the standard deviation of the white noise innovations of the shock processes.

+[^3]: [3] In this case, the standard deviation shock is specific for each country, since each country have an specific commodities prices index.

+[^4]: [4] Transitory and permanent productivity shocks, commodities production shocks, investment adjustment costs, depreciation shocks and labor supply shock.

+[^5]: [5] Preference shock, government expenditure shock and monetary policy shock.

+[^6]: [6] Oil Price shock, foreign production shock, foreign interest rate shock, foreign inflation shock and imports price shock.

+[^7]: [7] Commodity price and production shocks.

-Gruss, Bertrand.
+[^8]: [8] Gruss, Bertrand.
 (2014): “After the Boom-Commodity Prices and Economic Growth in Latin América and the Caribbean”.
 IMF Working paper WP/14/154.

-Medina, J. P. and C. Soto.
+[^9]: [9] Medina, J. P. and C. Soto.
 (2007): “The Chilean Business Cycles Through the Lens of a Stochastic General Equilibrium Model” Central Bank of Chile Working paper N° 457.

+[^10]: [10] Cerda R. and Gonzales-Carrasco L. (2017): “Pacific Alliance and Commodity Vulnerabilities” Clapes UC Working paper.